Matt Ryan Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 Matchup vs. Carolina

-- Ryan averaged 290.7 passing yards per game in 11 matchups against the Panthers, 59.2 yards more than his over/under for Sunday.
+- In 11 matchups against the Panthers, Ryan averaged 290.7 passing yards per game, 59.2 yards above his over/under for Sunday.

-- Ryan threw a touchdown pass nine times and multiple TDS six times over six of those contests against the Panthers.
+- Ryan threw a touchdown pass nine times and multiple TDS six times over six of those matchups against the Panthers.

 - Note: Ryan's stats vs. Panthers date back to 2016.